cornell-ece2400/ece2400-docs/docs/ece2400-sec1-linux.md

 When you are finished working on the `ecelinux` servers you need to explicitly log out.
-Choose _Applications > Log Out_ from the _Applications_ menu in the upper-left corner of the Linux virtual desktop.
+Choose _Applications > Log Out_ from the _Applications_ menu in the upper-left corner of the Linux remote desktop.
 Make sure _Save session for future logins_ is not checked.
 Then click on _Log out_ to cleanly log out from the `ecelinux` servers.
 Obviously, you should save all of you work frequently and before you log